darthpeti/PluginDescriptions/townytweaks.md

 - Interactions with plots
 - more

-For a download link, check this link:\
+For a download link, check this:\
 **https://github.com/darthpeti/TownyTweaks**

 Support Discord Server:\